-No alternative regulatory provisions are available.
-Proposed § 129.63a includes flexibility for compliance, but the proposed measures for control of VOC emissions from industrial cleaning solvent cleaning activities must satisfy the Federal CAA requirements.
+There are no alternative regulatory provisions available.
+Final-form § 129.63a includes flexibility for compliance, but the final-form measures for control of VOC emissions from industrial cleaning solvent cleaning activities must satisfy the Federal CAA requirements.
 Adopting RACT regulations is a Federal CAA requirement.
 The emission control requirements of the RACT regulations must apply to the owners and operators of all subject sources that meet the applicable VOC emission thresholds regardless of business size.
-In accordance with sections 172(c)(1), 182(b)(2)(A) and 184(b)(1)(B) of the CAA, proposed § 129.63a would establish VOC emission limitations and other requirements consistent with the recommendations of the EPA 2006 ICS CTG as RACT for these sources in this Commonwealth.
+In accordance with sections 172(c)(1), 182(b)(2)(A) and 184(b)(1)(B) of the CAA, final-form § 129.63a establishes VOC emission limitations and other requirements consistent with the recommendations of the EPA 2006 ICS CTG as RACT for these sources in this Commonwealth.
 See Consumer and Commercial Products, Group II: Control Techniques Guidelines in Lieu of Regulations for Flexible Packaging Printing Materials, Lithographic Printing Materials, Letterpress Printing Materials, Industrial Cleaning Solvents, and Flat Wood Panel Coatings, 71 FR 58745 (October 5, 2006).

-The proposed revisions for §§ 121.1, 129.51, 129.73, 129.96, 129.97, 129.99, and 129.100 are clarifying amendments only.
-These revisions would likely have no impact on those entities required to comply with these regulations.
+The final-form revisions to §§ 121.1, 129.51, 129.73, 129.96, 129.97, 129.99, and 129.100 are clarifying amendments only.
+These revisions will not likely have any impact on those entities required to comply with these regulations.